silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/sibd/project.md

 - SQL script to create the database.
 - All PHP, CSS, images and other files in a zipped file.
-- A README.txt file in the root folder containing data about the authors and how to install the project at the FEUP web server [gnomo.fe.up.pt](http://gnomo.fe.up.pt).
+- A README file in the root folder containing data about the authors and how to install and run the project.
+  - *Ideally, professors should only need to clone the repository and run the docker boot up command on the cloned folder to boot up the website.
+Test this before submitting.*
 - No frameworks or external libraries are allowed (jQuery, Bootstrap, Angular, CSS pasted from StackOverflow etc...).
 You must write **everything from scratch**, and any unlawful behaviour will be strongly punished.

 **Delivery date**: 15rd December 2019 at 23:59